agh-cs-imbeciles/train-transport-management-system/backend/README.md

 - Method: `GET`,
 - Required body: none
 - Returns: `StopSchema` (best matched)
-`:name` - name of stop
+`string :name` - name of stop

 #### Get all stops by their place
 - URL: `/rail/stops/place`,
 - Method: `GET`,
 - Required body: place and/or province names
-    `placeName` - name of the place, through which a filter be applied `provinceName` - name of the province, through which a filter be applied
+    `string placeName` - name of the place, through which a filter be applied
+    `string provinceName` - name of the province, through which a filter be applied
+- Returns: `[StopSchema]`

+_Example request_:
 ```
 /rail/stops/place?placeName=Mszana&provinceName=polskie
 ```
-- Returns: `[StopSchema]`